For students interested in…

 LING 5981-004- Spanish CLAC Section- Anyone enrolled in LING 3600, whose Spanish speaking skills are at the intermediate level or higher may take this one-hour-a-week class that will discuss short selections of essays/articles linked to LING 3600.
 Course Flyer

-LING 4040 – Introduction to Sociolinguistics - Theoretical principles governing social and linguistic variation, and the methodology used to study it.
+LING 4040 – Introduction to Sociolinguistics - Meets with LING 6040.
+Theoretical principles governing social and linguistic variation, and the methodology used to study it.
+How speech is affected by age, sex, socioeconomic class, ethnicity, and regional background, and the political/educational implications, all with a focus on the United States.

 The sounds of language

-LING 4010 – Introduction to Phonetics and Phonology (required for Linguistics Major, required for Linguistics Minor, prerequisite: LING foundation course) - Analysis of speech sounds of the world’s languages, with a focus on both their articulatory and acoustic properties.
+LING 4010 – Introduction to Phonetics and Phonology (required for Linguistics Major, required for Linguistics Minor, prerequisite: LING foundation course) - Analysis of speech sounds of the world's languages, with a focus on both their articulatory and acoustic properties.
+An introduction to phonetic alphabets, including practice in transcribing a variety of language samples.
+Analysis of the systematic organization of speech sounds in the worlds languages, with reference to features and rule-based explanations of phonological phenomena.
 [Typically offered fall and spring]

 The structure and meaning of language

 LING 4020 - Introduction to Syntax (required for Linguistics major, required for Linguistics minor, prerequisite: LING foundation course) Introduction to the structure and organization of phrases and clauses in natural language.
+A scientific approach to an empirically motivated theory of syntax.
+Students learn terminology, problem-solving, logical argumentation, and its presentation.
 [Typically offered fall and spring]

 How languages are learned and processed

-LING 5024 – Child Language Acquisition (prerequisite: LING foundation course) - Nature and acquisition of child grammar, from experimental and theoretical perspectives.
+LING 5024 – Child Language Acquisition (prerequisite: LING foundation course) - Meets with LING 6024.
+Nature and acquisition of child grammar, from experimental and theoretical perspectives.

-LING 5190 – Psycholinguistics (prerequisite: LING foundation course) - Examines how humans understand and produce language in real-time and how these complex abilities develop in infants and adults second-language learners.
+LING 5190 – Psycholinguistics (prerequisite: LING foundation course) - This course surveys core issues in the field of psycholinguistics.
+Throughout the course we will study how humans understand and produce language in real-time and how these complex abilities develop in infants and adults second-language learners.
+Topics may include, sounds (categories and speech perception), words (lexical access), sentences (structural ambiguity; dependency resolution), and their development.

-LING 5300 – Computational Linguistics (prerequisite: LING foundation course or LING 4020 or co-requisite LING 4021) A survey of different subfields of computational linguistics.
+LING 5300 – Computational Linguistics (prerequisite: LING foundation course or LING 4020 or co-requisite LING 4021) Meets with LING 6300.
+A survey of different subfields of computational linguistics.
+Topics include information retrieval, natural language processing, machine translation, and computer-assisted language learning.
+Students examine how linguistic concepts like syntax and morphology are articulated in a computational environment for specific purposes, such as text search.
+Basic programming knowledge helpful but not required.

 Teaching English as a Second Language